 What are the grounds for completing an Out of Time witness statement?

-The statutory regulations only allow for an Out of Time Witness Statement/Statutory Declaration to be filed on one of the following four specific grounds.
+An Out of Time Witness Statement/Statutory Declaration may be filed on one of the following four specific grounds.
 These are that:

-That you appealed the PCN to the local authority within 28 days of service of the Notice to Owner but that you had not received a Notice of Rejection.
+- That you appealed the PCN within 28 days of service but you had not received a Notice of Rejection.

-That within 28 days from service of the Notice of Rejection you appeal the decision to the Parking Adjudicator but had not received a response.
+- That within 28 days from receiving the Notice of Rejection, you further appealed to the Parking Adjudicator but had not received a response.

-That you had paid the PCN in full (before a warrant had been issued).
+- That you had paid the penalty in full (before a warrant had been issued).

 Completing an Out of Time Witness Statement/Statutory Declaration.

 Help with completing an Out of Time Witness Statement

 As no two cases are the same, it is unfortunately very difficult for us to provide too much information on how to complete the Out of Time Witness Statement/Statutory Declaration.
+Each case is individual.
 If you require assistance with completing the forms please see below.
 We charge a fee of £45 for this service.
 However, in cases where there is more than one penalty charge notice, we substantially reduce our fees for the additional applications.
 We have an entire page dedicated to this subject here.

 Commentary from Bailiff Advice Online

 Over the past 12 years, we have gained significant experience of drafting Out of Time witness statements for the past 12 years.
 If you require assistance with completing the TE7 and TE9 or (PE2 and PE3), you can email a question to us using our popular Question page.
 Alternatively, you can contact us by phone.
 Details are on our Contact page.